Myrna Loy: 1905–1924: Early life

 Loy was born Myrna Adele Williams on August 2, 1905, in Helena, Montana, the daughter of Adelle Mae (née Johnson) and rancher David Franklin Williams.
 Her parents had married in Helena in 1904, one year before Loy was born.
 She had one younger brother, David Frederick Williams (1911–1983).
-Loy's paternal grandfather, David Thomas Williams, was Welsh, and emigrated from Liverpool, England to the United States in 1856, arriving in Philadelphia.
-Unable to read or write in English, he later settled in the Montana Territory where he began a career as a rancher.
+Loy's paternal grandfather, David Thomas Williams, was Welsh and had emigrated from Liverpool, England, to the United States in 1856, arriving in Philadelphia.
+Unable to read or write in English, he later settled in the Montana Territory, where he began a career as a rancher.
 Loy's maternal grandparents were Scottish and Swedish immigrants.
-During her childhood, her father worked as a banker, real estate developer, and farmland appraiser in Helena, and was the youngest man ever elected to serve in the Montana state legislature.
-Her mother had studied music at the American Conservatory of Music in Chicago, and at one time considered a career as a concert performer, but instead devoted her time to raising Loy and her brother.
-Loy's mother was a lifelong Democrat, while her father was a staunch Republican.
+During her childhood, her father worked as a banker, real estate developer, and farmland appraiser in Helena and was the youngest man ever elected to serve in the Montana state legislature.
+Her mother had studied music at the American Conservatory of Music in Chicago and at one time considered a career as a concert performer, but instead devoted her time to raising Loy and her brother.
+Loy's mother was a staunch Democrat, while her father was a lifelong Republican.
 She was raised in the Methodist faith.